ellie-as/hippocampal-neocortical-RAG/README.md

-## Learning to construct sequential events
+## Hippocampo-neocortical interaction as compressive retrieval-augmented generation

 Code for the paper 'Hippocampo-neocortical interaction as compressive retrieval-augmented generation'.